by Terrie Hanke

 Iditarod has many legendary figures.
 Most have stood on sled runners and coached dog teams from Fourth Avenue in Anchorage to Front Street in Nome.
-Jan Newton has never run a dog team in The Last Great Race but her contributions to the race were instrumental in the establishment and success of the race and have elevated him to a position of legendary prominence in the Iditarod family.
+Joe Delia has never run a dog team in the Last Great Race but his contributions to the race were instrumental in the establishment and success of the race and have elevated him to a position of legendary prominence in the Iditarod family.
 The man who defined Skwentna, Alaska passed away on May 1st at the age of 84.
 Family, friends and all who had the good fortune of making his acquaintance will miss Joe.

 Joe was born and raised in Missouri.
 He was a tall lanky kid and played a little high school football there.
 With his height, speed and agility he was perfect for the position of wide receiver.
 After getting tackled too many times by guys that out weighed him by at least half, Joe decided there wasn’t any future in football.
 He must have felt the same about Missouri in general.
 At the young age of 18 he sought a better way of life, a life with a future, and headed to Alaska.
 He made his way north and west to Seattle and then to the Canadian border.
 His dream nearly ended there when he was turned back not once but twice as a vagrant.
 Finding work on a ship heading from Seattle to Ketchikan, Joe finally arrived on the Last Frontier, his future.